WasekRahman/COMP3220/README.md

-# CS3220
+# COMP3220
-Project repository for CS3220, University of Windsor
+Project repository for COMP 3220, University of Windsor